Capital IdeasTM

 Equity investment analyst

 It's increasingly apparent that China has moved into pole position to dominate EV production and battery technology.
-The country made a strong push into EV development around 2009 and now accounts for about 80% of global EV production.
+The country made a strong push into EV development around 2009 and now accounts for a large part of global EV production.
 In this episode, equity investment analyst, Jason Zhang discusses the current state and future prospects of China’s electric vehicle (EV) industry, exploring whether China can maintain its leading position in the global EV market.
 With deep knowledge of the Asian automotive sector, Jason delves into the factors contributing to China’s success and the challenges it may face in continuing its dominance.

 Rev Hui: Jason, welcome to Capital Ideas Investment Podcast.
 Great to have you here today.